KaiYan289/RLpapersnote/README.md

 170. Be sure to first backup any file that is possibly being written by the current running scripts when you are killing the script.
 You don't want your data to be corrupted!

+171. Be very careful when you are consistently writing logs in a github repo; if you keep writing it without configuring gitignore properly, you will see the running becomes slower and slower because of the github lfs tracker in the background.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu